 You get a score for each correctly solved cell, so a larger puzzle is more rewarding.
 The bonus score is also given for difficulty.
 Cells filled correctly on the first try award an additional score.
 You also gain extra score for solving the puzzle quickly and in less total moves.
 You get a special bonus for not using Hint and Reveal.

 Play MathDoku Online Game.
 One of many Board Games to play online on your web browser for free at KBH Games.
 MathDoku is also a cross-platform game that be played on a mobile phone, tablet, and computer.
 Tagged as Board Games, Brain Games, Casual Games, Educational Games, Logic Games, Math Games, Puzzle Games, and Sudoku Games.
-Upvoted by 13 players.
+Upvoted by 18 players.
 Other games you might like are World of Confusion and Dots Revamped.
 No download or installation needed to play this game.
 Hope this game brings a little joy into your daily life.